rsdoiel/antenna/planet.md

 ---

-## 'Could develop into war' - Thai PM on Cambodia clashes
+## Eight districts in Thailand declare martial law

 date: 2025-07-25, from: RTÉ News

-Thailand and Cambodia exchanged heavy artillery fire as their worst fighting in more than a decade stretched for a second day, despite calls from the region and beyond for an immediate ceasefire in an escalating border conflict that has killed at least 16 people.
+Thailand has declared martial law in eight districts bordering Cambodia following a second day of violent clashes that has led to the death of at least 15 people.

 <br>